Friday, May 31, 2013

-MORE TO COME....
-MUCH MORE TO COME.....
+MORE TO COME...
+MUCH MORE TO COME....

 "I have been told what I can and cannot say in class; what I can and cannot say when I give interviews to the press; and what I can and cannot say when I send emails to my students.
 I have had my faculty web site shut down, my research funding cancelled, and my pay docked for publishing views on film education that university administrators disagreed with.
-I have been screamed at, called names, and been the subject of almost a decade of vicious personal attacks when I have expressed opinions that my program Director, Chairman, or Dean have disagreed with.
+I have been screamed at, called names, and been the subject of almost a decade of vicious personal attacks when I have expressed opinions with which my program Director, Chairman, or Dean have disagreed.
 Welcome to Boston University!"
 Professor Ray Carney

 * * *